Lightnicus/venjakob/docs/db.md

 - `getQuoteWithDetails(quoteId)` - Get complete quote with variants, versions, and positions
 - `getQuotesList()` - Optimized query for table displays with variant counts
 - `createQuote(quoteData)` - Create new quote
+- `createNewQuote(quoteData)` - Create new quote with automatic numbering (uses QUOTE_NUMBER_START env variable)
+- `createQuoteWithVariantAndVersion(quoteData)` - Create complete quote structure with first variant and version in single transaction
 - `saveQuote(quoteId, quoteData)` - Update quote with edit lock check
 - `deleteQuote(quoteId)` - Delete quote and all related data (cascade)

 #### Variant Management
 - `getQuoteVariantsByQuote(quoteId)` - Get variants for a quote with versions
 - `createQuoteVariant(variantData)` - Create new quote variant
+- `getNextVariantDescriptor(quoteId)` - Get next variant descriptor number ("1", "2", "3", etc.)
+- `createVariantForQuote(quoteId, languageId)` - Create new variant with auto-incremented descriptor and first version

 #### Version Management
 - `getQuoteVersionsByVariant(variantId)` - Get versions for a variant with positions
 - `createQuoteVersion(versionData)` - Create new version (handles latest version flag)
+- `getNextVersionNumber(variantId)` - Get next version number ("1", "2", "3", etc.)
+- `createVersionForVariant(variantId)` - Create new version with auto-incremented number and proper latest flag handling

 #### Position Management
 - `getQuotePositionsByVersion(versionId)` - Get positions for a version with article/block details
 - `addQuotePosition(positionData)` - Add position to quote version

+**Quote Numbering**: Quote numbers are generated in the format `ANG-YYYY-XXXX` where YYYY is the current year and XXXX is a zero-padded number starting from the `QUOTE_NUMBER_START` environment variable (defaults to 1).
+The numbering continues incrementally from `QUOTE_NUMBER_START + existing_quote_count`.

 **Note**: Quote positions now support original source tracking with `originalArticleId` and `originalBlockId` fields that reference the source articles or blocks.
 A check constraint ensures exactly one of these original source fields is set.